janpetzold/az305-learning/README.md

 - Storage Account (cheap)

 Alert rules: triggered by Metrics, Logs, Activity Log, initializes Action Groups that can send SMS, call API etc.

+When ingesting more than 500 GB of logs per day, a dedicated cluster should be provisioned, ideally in the same region as the resource being monitored.

 # Availability